 - CMU walls soak up important amounts of moisture.

-- CMU wall is often covered with a protective glaze or weatherproofed to stop water penetration.
+- They are often covered with a protective glaze or weatherproofed to stop water penetration.

-- CMU systems are heavier than wooden or steel, they lack flexibility for wall with completely different shapes and dimensions.
+- These systems are heavier than wooden or steel, they lack flexibility for walls with completely different shapes and dimensions.